AMX-13: France

-During the Suez Crisis of 1956, the French Army used two sections of the 2nd Foreign Cavalry Regiment's AMX-13 tanks in Port Fouad.
-The AMX-13s also saw limited action in the Algerian War, largely due to the rough terrain in most of Algeria and much of the fighting with the anti-colonial guerillas being in the difficult terrain of the countryside.
+During the 1956 Suez Crisis, the French Army used two sections of the 2nd Foreign Cavalry Regiment's AMX-13 tanks in Port Fouad.
+The AMX-13s also saw limited action in the Algerian War, largely due to the rough terrain in the countryside, where much of the fighting with the anti-colonial guerillas took place.
 France also fielded a number of AMX-13s fitted with US Chaffee light tank turrets in the fighting in Algeria.

+Argentina

+The Argentinian Army fielded locally-built versions of both the AMX-13-105 and the AMX-VCI armoured personnel carrier.

+Argentine AMX-13s were not deployed during the Falklands War.
+Senior commanders considered that off-road conditions in the Falkland Islands were too boggy for all of the armoured vehicles available at the time.
+The newly developed Tanque Argentino Mediano (TAM) was not yet available.
+For on-road operations in the islands, Argentina's Panhard AML-90 wheeled fighting vehicles were considered more suitable than the AMX-13.
+The higher speed and other aspects of the Panhard's performance also represented acceptable trade-offs for its smaller (90 mm) main gun, relative to the AMX-13 (105 mm).

 Dominican Republic

 AMX-13s saw service among both the loyalists and the rebels during the Dominican Civil War of 1965.
 Two AMX-13s used by the rebel forces were destroyed by M50 Ontos of the United States Marine Corps during the subsequent American intervention in the Dominican Republic.